 - PRP will lead to discriminatory outcomes.
 It is well known that PRP favours men not women, while evidence from the performance threshold system in schools showed that black and minority ethnic teachers were disproportionately likely to fail to progress.
-The Government is promoting pay practices which will lead to further discrimination against older teachers, women teachers and black minority ethnic teachers alike.
+The Government is promoting pay practices which will lead to further discrimination against older teachers, women teachers and black and minority ethnic teachers alike.

 - PRP will not lead to "the best teachers being paid more".
 Pressures on school funding mean faster pay progression for some will only happen at the expense of others.
 In schools where every teacher is performing well, that will make no sense at all.

-What does work is paying all teachers better.
+- What does work is paying all teachers better.
 Another study looking across OECD countries in 2011 concluded both that “higher pay leads to improved pupil performance” and that the highest performing countries have well paid teachers whose status in society is high.
-We won’t achieve this by focusing on PRP for the few.
+This won’t be achieved by focusing on PRP for the few.

 - PRP in teaching will not help raise standards.
 It will undermine professional co-operation and hamper school improvement.
 It will be unfair, promote inequality and make pay determination costlier and more bureaucratic.
 It is actually all about cutting the pay bill for teachers - which is why the NUT continues to oppose it.

 1 Does performance-based pay improve teaching?, PISA in Focus (May 2012 issue), OECD http://www.oecd.org/pisa/50328990.pdf